Randle, Davis push Pelicans past Mavericks 132-106

 J.J.
 Barea scored 14 points, and Dwight Powell added 12 points and 10 rebounds for Dallas, which also was short-handed as usual starting guard Dennis Smith Jr. sat out with a sprained right wrist.

+“We have to get home, get healed up as much as we can, and get ready to go,” Dallas coach Rick Carlisle said.

-E’Twaun Moore scored 17 points in a reserve role, and New Orleans never trailed after his 20-foot jumper put the Pelicans up 32-31 at the end of the first quarter.
+New Orleans never trailed after E’Twaun Moore’s 20-foot jumper put the Pelicans up 32-31 at the end of the first quarter.

 Running the floor relentlessly, and effectively after many of the Mavs’ 18 turnovers, the Pelicans scored 60 points in the paint and 29 on fast breaks.